September is National Recovery Month! Workit Health is celebrating recovery with stories from our team.

 As the head of counseling here at Workit Health, I know how important it is to celebrate recovery and the people who are in it.
 I have personal experience in recovery from Bulimia Nervosa and a history of self harm.

-To my brain, what some would say caused all this trouble.
+To my brain, who some would say caused all this trouble.

 To my feet, who have run away from so much.